wireservice/csvkit/docs/scripts/csvsql.rst

                             specified.
       --blanks              Do not coerce empty strings to NULL values.
       --no-inference        Disable type inference when parsing the input.
+      --db-schema           Optional name of database schema to create table(s) in.

 Also see: :doc:`common_arguments`.